Multiclass Classification- Explained in Machine Learning

 We use many algorithms such as Naïve Bayes, Decision trees, SVM, Random forest classifier, KNN, and logistic regression for classification.
 But we might learn about only a few of them here because our motive is to understand multiclass classification.
 So, using a few algorithms we will try to cover almost all the relevant concepts related to multiclass classification.

-Naive Bayes is a parametric algorithm which means it requires a fixed set of parameters or assumptions to simplify the machine’s learning process.
-In parametric algorithms, the number of parameters used is independent of the size of training data.
+Naive Bayes is a parametric algorithm that requires a fixed set of parameters or assumptions to simplify the machine’s learning process.
+In parametric algorithms, the number of parameters used is independent of the size of the training data.

 Naïve Bayes Assumption:

-• It assumes that features of a dataset are completely independent of each other.
-But it is generally not true that is why we also call it a ‘naïve’ algorithm.
+• It assumes that the features of a dataset are entirely independent of each other.
+But it is generally not true.
+That is why we also call it a ‘naïve’ algorithm.

-It is a classification model based on conditional probability and uses Bayes theorem to predict the class of unknown datasets.
-This model is mostly used for large datasets as it is easy to build and is fast for both training and making predictions.
-Moreover, without hyperparameter tuning, it can give you better results as compared to other algorithms.
+It is a classification model based on conditional probability that uses the Bayes theorem to predict the class of unknown datasets.
+This model is mostly used for large datasets as it is easy to build and fast for both training and prediction.
+Moreover, without hyperparameter tuning, it can give better results than other algorithms.

 Naïve Bayes can also be an extremely good text classifier as it performs well, such as in the spam ham dataset.